jellllllle/console-prefixer/README.md

  * dir
  * group
  * groupCollapsed
+ * groupEnd
  * trace
  * info
  * warn
  * error

-All methods work exactly the same as it would with the console.
+All methods except 'groupEnd' will include the prefix and all methods work exactly the same as it would with the console.

 ### logLevel